aim/.github/profile/readme.md

-> We’re building a community through technology products and services grounded in open standards—with a strong focus on simplicity and stability.
+> We’re building a community through technology products and services grounded in open standards — with a strong focus on simplicity and stability.

 ### Projects
 - **foundation** – A full-stack and all-in-one JavaScript framework.